sauzher/Products.PloneLDAP/Products/PloneLDAP/README.txt

 submit the configuration information.
 Consult your LDAP or AD administrator if you are not sure what the correct information is.

+After creating the plugin it has to be activated.
+To do this go to the plugin in the ZMI and go to the 'navigate' tab, select all plugin types and click on the 'Update' button.

+As a final change you will need to reorder the plugin order.
+Reodering can be done by clicking on the name of a plugin type, selecting a plugin in the 'Active Plugins' list and using the up and down arrows to change the ordering.
+The required ordering changes are:

+* Properties: LDAP has to be the top plugin
+* Group_Management: LDAP should be the top plugin if you want to create groups in the LDAP database
+* User_Adder: has to be the top plugin if you want new users to be created in LDAP
+* User_Management: LDAP has to be the top plugin

 Credits